redeboer/bossdoc/docs/tutorials/getting-started/setup.md

 :::{warning}

 In it's current version, this tutorial assumes you use a `bash` terminal.
-It should work for TC-shell as well, but if you experience problems, please {doc}`contact me </contributing>`.
+It should work for TC-shell as well, but if you experience problems, please visit {doc}`/contributing` or click the edit or issue buttons above!

 :::